CDRH/genoa_mukurtu/docs/customizations.md

     - In the right column click MUKURTU_THEME_BLOCKS and check Mukurtu Theme Frontpage Hero Image, then click "+ Add" to the right of "Top Bar"
     - In the right column click System and check Main page content, then click "+ Add" to the right of "Content"
     - In the right column click View: Browse Digital Heritage by Category, then click "+ Add" to the right of "Content"
     - Click Save
+- On home page, near bottom
+    - Click gear at top right of category boxes
+    - Change Title to "Browse by Topic" (rather than "Browse by Category")
+    - Click Save